Pebble House, Vol. 1: Kuwaderno: Singles

 The first single "Upuan" was released on 7 May 2021.
 Paolo and Miguel shared that they started writing the song in a hotel room in Dumaguete while they were on tour for their debut album.

 A week later, the second single "Magpahinga" was released.
 Ben&Ben revealed that the song was dedicated to the victims of COVID-19.
 Paolo shared that the song was written when their sister got the disease.

 The third single "Pasalubong" was released on 29 July 2021, more than two months after releasing the second single.
 In collaboration with fellow Filipino artist Moira Dela Torre, the song is inspired by its double meaning, which refers to gifts presented by homecomers, and could also mean "to meet."

 A couple of weeks later, the fourth single titled "Sugat" was released.
 Written by the band's percussionist Toni Muñoz and vocalist Paolo Guico, in collaboration with fellow indie folk band Munimuni, "Sugat" is a song that reflects on healing after facing the emptiness of loss.

 Over two months since the album's release, "Lunod" was released as its fifth single.
 As part of Pebble House’s track list in collaboration with Zild Benitez and Juan Karlos Labajo (who, both in the album and single, are credited as Zild and juan karlos respectively), "Lunod" takes on a rock opera-esque reflection on mental health.

+Digital concert

+On 10 October 2021, Ben&Ben announced a digital concert based on tracks on this album, scheduled on 5 December 2021.
+Branded as Kuwaderno, this digital concert was staged at the Smart Araneta Coliseum and was streamed on the live streaming digital platform KTX.ph.

+Later on 30 January 2022, the digital concert was made available again on the GigaPlay app of Smart Communications.